Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 The 3-cup French press is probably the smallest size you’ll encounter, and the 12-cup is typically the largest sold.

 But if you find that you need to work out the ratio for a different size, just take the volume of water and divide it by 18, which will give you the grams of ground coffee you need to add.

-Our Preferred French Press Ratio
+Our Preferred French Press Coffee Maker Ratio

 Use Good Quality Coffee Beans

-But, if you don’t start with a solid foundation, and by that, I mean freshly roasted, high-quality whole coffee beans, you’re setting yourself up to fail.
+It’s all well and good discussing the best coffee grounds to water ratios to use, but, if you don’t start with a solid foundation, and by that, I mean freshly roasted, high-quality whole coffee beans, you’re setting yourself up to fail.